Trolling

 likely to be in the area you can more accurately select a

-lure that “matches the hatch” in action, colour and
+lure that “matches the hatch” in action, colour and size.

-period considered to be a normal season.
+considered to be a normal season.

 NB: There may also be